-College football season is nearly upon us and many alumni clubs around the country are preparing for their college team’s game watches.
-If your club likes to get together for games, you may already have game watch location picked and ready to go.
+College football season is nearly upon us and many alumni chapters around the country are preparing for their college team’s game watches.
+If your chapter likes to get together for games, you may already have game watch location picked and ready to go.
 But if you are still looking for that perfect spot, you may already know that it can be challenging to find one.
 Never fear!
-I’ve recently talked with a group of fellow alumni club leaders and they passed along some great tips I’d like to share with you.
+I’ve recently talked with a group of fellow alumni chapter leaders and they passed along some great tips I’d like to share with you.

 Game Watch Venue Rule #1

 It’s really the only rule about game watch locations as far as I’m concerned.
 Find a venue and stick with it.
 At least for one season.
 Consistency is an important part of growing your game watches so having one venue where they can always find you is important.
 You can change if the venue doesn’t work out but do that after the season ends.
 Just my two cents.

 The first challenge my alumni chapter leader friends discussed is simply where to look for your new game watch location.
 Regardless of small town or big city, finding a central location that has everything you need can be tough to find but not impossible!
 Here are a few tips my peers suggested: